 Realistically, ensuring you’re getting the correct amount of every nutrient is incredibly difficult.
 Despite following a healthy diet and eating lots of vegetables, organic meats, and healthy fats, certain nutrients may still be missing.

-Aging is just a normal part of life and there’s frankly no way we can avoid it, but it doesn’t mean it has to be something we dread.
-Incorporating certain activities into your daily life may not prevent you from getting old, but it will make the process a little less painful (and maybe even enjoyable)!
+Aging is just a normal part of life, and there’s frankly no way we can avoid it, but it doesn’t mean it has to be something we dread.
+So now that you know how to slow down aging process, incorporating certain activities into your daily life will make it a little less painful (and maybe even enjoyable)!